 - Adding to the existing data held on individual properties, by 2024, so that they will be fully geographically referenced and indexed to the corresponding reference numbers of Historic England’s designation register

-Partners will achieve conservation and enhancement by working with Historic England and other stakeholders to make amendments to the list of designated buildings, structures, parks and gardens, including the following priorities over the life of the Plan:
+Partners, including Historic England, will achieve conservation and enhancement by working together to make amendments to the list of designated buildings, structures, parks and gardens, including the following priorities over the life of the Plan:

 - Over the last 20 years a number of listed buildings have been subject to damage by fire.
 Partners, including Historic England will work over the life of this plan to evaluate the appropriate amendment of designation of these buildings

-- Newly identified buildings, structures and sites which have sufficient architectural, historic, archaeological or artistic interest to meet national criteria will be promoted to Historic England for appropriate protection
+- Newly identified buildings, structures and sites which have sufficient architectural, historic, archaeological or artistic interest to meet national criteria will be promoted, and considered by Historic England for appropriate protection

-- Where buildings, structures and sites which are considered to no longer meet the national criteria removal from protection will be sought, enabling appropriate focus on what is special within Dartmoor.
+- Where buildings, structures and sites are considered to no longer meet the national criteria they will be removed from protection, enabling appropriate focus on what is special within Dartmoor.

-- Following the identification of documents to be revised Partners will, over the life of this Plan, work with local communities towards the updating of documents and boundaries (as necessary) and the production of management proposals and action plans for each conservation area.
+- Following the identification of documents to be revised Partners will, over the life of this Plan, work with local communities towards the updating of documents and boundaries (as necessary) and the production of management proposals and action plans for each Conservation Area.